 Visit the Birmingham Symphony Hall; it’s one of the most sophisticated concert halls in the world.
 The acoustics are stunning, and the architecture is very pleasing to the sight.

-The Birmingham Symphony Hall hosts shows all the time.
+The Birmingham Symphony Hall hosts show all the time.
 During your stay, attending rock, jazz or even a comedy show is one of the most interesting things to do in Birmingham, England.

 Lose yourself in the Birmingham Museum and Art Gallery exploring a vast collection of unique artifacts.
 You will be surprised by the rich history from all over the world that is well preserved in this museum.